 Surgery, like any other treatment, is not always successful.
 If only one thyroid gland is removed, surgery may need to be repeated months or years later, since there are two abnormal glands.
 The thyroid gland can sometimes be found in an odd location that can’t be reached.

-Another alternative is to feed your kitty a special diet that is extremely low on iodine so that thyroid hormones can’t be produced.
+Another alternative is to feed your kitty a special diet that is significantly low in iodine so that thyroid hormones can’t be produced.

 According to NCBI, moderate-to-severe hyperthyroidism could be controlled by an iodine-restricted diet.